openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

     frontend_status: Done

-A *widening reference conversion* handles any subtype (see :ref:`Subtyping`) as a supertype.
+A *widening reference conversion* handles any subtype (see :ref:`Subtyping`) as a supertype (see :ref:`Supertyping`).
 It requires no special action at runtime, and never causes an error.

 .. index::
    widening reference conversion